-The focus of this blog is saving more than you spend while living well–staying healthy and strong, traveling (if that’s your thing), building a bulletproof wardrobe, cooking and eating high quality food, and even a little bit of investing.
+The focus of this blog is saving more than you spend while living well–staying healthy and strong, traveling (if that’s your thing), cooking and eating high quality food, and even a little bit of investing.

 As a student, I always took away a stronger understanding from lessons peppered with a variety of illustrative examples.
 So this blog is a collection of examples of how to enact the simple but not easy tagline of “Save more than you spend.
 Live well while doing it.”
 This post is the thinking behind the examples.